 Relief From Removal for Certain LPR's who (1) have been lawfully admitted for permanent residence for not less than five years; (2) have resided in the United States continuously for seven... more

-Written by attorney Daniel Fisher, 11 months ago.
+Written by attorney Daniel Fisher, about 1 year ago.